 The Standby Partnership Agreements commit Irish Aid to maintaining a Standby Roster of personnel with general skills profiles and other specialised qualifications that match the requirements of the UN Partner Agencies and who can be available at short notice for deployment where gaps exist.

-See the map below setting out the locations of our 2016 deployments to date (July).
+See the chart and map below setting out the types of profiles and locations of our 2017 deployments.

 Irish Aid provides pre-departure training to Roster members, in conjunction with the Defence Forces’ UN Training School Ireland (UNTSI) in the Curragh Camp.
 This includes a general orientation on humanitarian response, and training on humanitarian reform and architecture, and on humanitarian codes, standards and best practice.
 It also includes training on personal safety and security to prepare Rapid Responders for the challenging and difficult environments they will work in.